Slimane Azem

-Slimane Azem (September 19, 1918 – January 31, 1983) was an Algerian singer and poet, born in Agouni Gueghrane (kabylie region),that composed hundreds of songs in more than 40 years of artistic life.
+Slimane Azem (Sliman Ɛezem, September 19, 1918 – January 31, 1983) was an Algerian singer and poet, born in Agouni Gueghrane (kabylie region), that composed hundreds of songs in more than 40 years of artistic life.
 A great admirer of the poet Si Mohand, Slimane Azem included in his songs different isefra (traditional poetry) by this author.

 Biography

 Azem was born September 19, 1918, at Agouni Gueghrane, a small village located on the foothills of Djurdjura.
 Nothing predestined this son of a poor farmer to a musical career.
 A rather mediocre student, he had a passion for the La Fontaine's Fables that would later influence his writings and compositions.
 At the age of 11, he became a farm worker for a colonist in Staouéli, a small resort near Algiers.
 In 1937, he moved to Longwy in France and found work in a steel mill operation before being mobilized during the "Phoney War", serving in Issoudun.
 In 1940, he was discharged and went to Paris where he was hired as an assistant electrician in the Paris Métro.
 He was accustomed to life in the village in the great outdoors, but was now confined in tunnels and underground eight hours a day in the metro.
 In 1942, he was requisitioned as part of the Service du travail obligatoire, working in Rhineland work camps and remaining there until its liberation in 1945.